 Finally, returning to the very start of all customer journeys, lead generation is among the most vital digital marketing metrics to track.
-Lead generation constitutes the first step toward a successful sales funnel and is typically a primary goal of most digital marketing strategies.
+Lead generation constitutes the first step toward successful sales funnel development and is typically a primary goal of most digital marketing strategies.
 A sufficient lead generation rate should help ensure your SEO, landing pages, and brand awareness campaigns perform well.

 2. SEO and content performance metrics